Skip to content

 print(r.json())

-# Send POST request via json
+# Send POST request in json format

 r = requests.post('https://httpbin.org/post', json={'key':'value'})